karimdaghari/memory-lane/README.md

 - **Frontend**: Built with Next.js for server-side rendering and a smooth user experience.
 Key pages include a homepage for managing memory lanes and a detail page for viewing (and managing) memories in a timeline (depending on auth).
 - **API with tRPC**: The API leverages tRPC's single-endpoint architecture with routers for:
-  - No traditional REST verbs (GET/POST) are used; tRPC handles queries and mutations seamlessly.
   - **Users Router**:
     - `users.getUser`: Get authenticated user's name and avatar.
     - `users.isLoggedIn`: Check if a user is currently logged in.